oceanprotocol/docs/content/tutorials/wallets-and-ocean-tokens.md

 ### MetaMask Instructions

-1. Make sure MetaMask is connected to the correct network (Nile, Kovan or whatever).
+1. Make sure MetaMask is connected to the correct network (Pacific, Nile or whatever).
 See [the tutorial about how to do that](/tutorials/connect-to-networks/).
 2. For the account you want to manage, click the `☰` (hamburger menu icon).
 3. Scroll down until the `Add Token` link is visible, then click on it.
 4. Click on `Custom Token`.